-We recommend that you select a topic or tag based on the following considerations:
+We recommend that you select a topic or tag based on the following items:

-Business association: Use topics to distinguish messages without direct association, such as Taobao transaction messages and JD logistics messages.
-Use tags to classify messages about electrical appliance orders, women’s clothing orders, and cosmetics orders among Tmall transactional messages.
+- Business association: Use topics to distinguish messages without direct association, such as Taobao transactional messages and JD logistics messages.
+Use tags to classify messages about electrical appliance orders, women's clothing orders, and cosmetics orders among Tmall transactional messages.

-Message quantity equivalence: Messages of some businesses may be of a small quantity but have high real-time requirements.
-If they share a topic with trillions of messages, the system may “starve to death” due to a long wait time.
+- Message quantity equivalence: Messages of some businesses may be of a small quantity but have high real-time requirements.
+If they share a topic with trillions of messages, these businesses may "starve to death" due to a long wait time.
 Therefore, use different topics for messages with different quantity levels.